How Long Does A Car Dealership Have To Get You Financed

 One article we found high in Google suggested there was a rule/law (The 10-Day Rule) that forced dealerships to either approve or deny financing to car buyers within ten days upon written notice.
 This appears to be a California Rule, as this video confirms.

 Advice for dealership financing rules

-To truly find out how long a dealership has to finance your car loan you should refer to your states DMV
+To truly find out how long a dealership has to finance your car loan, you should refer to your state DMV

 What is a spot delivery?

-It’s referred to as the YO-YO scam, Spot Delivery, or Spot Financing and essentially it works by getting car buyers to take a car without financing in place.
-The idea is that you fall for the car, show your friends, get comfy, then the dealer calls and says they need more money because the loan didn’t get approved.
+It’s referred to as the YO-YO scam, Spot Delivery, or Spot Financing, and essentially, it works by getting car buyers to take a car without financing in place.
+The idea is that you fall for the car, show your friends, and get comfy, then the dealer calls and says they need more money because the loan didn’t get approved.